There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I already mentioned liking the book, but the stories were something different.
 Each story was a different, unique, horror story.
-They each did a good job of getting me hooked, keeping me wondering how the story would play out, and they were each memorable due to their unique nature.
-This was partially related to unique monsters, and partially related to where each of the kids were when the stories began.
+They each did a good job of getting me hooked, keeping me engaged, and they were each memorable and unique.
+This was partially related to unique monsters, and it was partially related to where each of the kids were when the stories began.

 Each story felt very different, partially due to where the kids were at the time, and partially due to what the kids knew about what was going on.
-With each new story, the group of kids were becoming progressively alert regarding the stories.
-Each story was unique and interesting, but due to the characters learning along the way, it felt like each story was a necessary puzzle piece in the larger story.
+With each new story, the group of kids were becoming progressively more alert.
+Each story was unique and interesting, but due to the characters learning along the way, it felt like each story was a necessary puzzle piece in the greater story.
 There were areas of this movie that needed work, but I thought the filmmakers did a good job of working these interesting sub-stories into the movie in a way that felt both smooth and natural.
 It definitely did not feel like a random collection of horror stories, like it very easily could have been.

 Con: Silly Monsters (-8pts)

-This was easily the weakest part of this movie.
 The movie’s premise was interesting, and the stories were strong, but the monsters in them came across as silly.
-This was unfortunate, because the movie had potential.
-That being said, and without giving anything away, the monsters in this movie will make you chuckle more than they will make you afraid.
+This was unfortunate, because the movie had potential, but the monsters in this movie will make you chuckle more than they will make you scared.

-I found it weird when I sat down to watch this movie, because a few parents had brought their children into the theater.
-Maybe I missed the memo that this was supposed to be a kid’s movie, I honestly do not know if that was the intended demographic (although the movie was PG-13).
+I found it weird when I sat down to watch this movie, because a few parents had brought their young children into the theater.
+Maybe I missed the memo that this was supposed to be a kid’s movie, I honestly do not know if that was the intended demographic—although the movie was PG-13.
 For the kids seeing this movie, it was good that the monsters were so silly.
-For the young audience members (they were children, I am not even exaggerating), this movie could effectively serve as an intro into horror movies, as it very much has a horror vibe, but is not going to scare them.
-For the adults in the audience, these monsters were definitely not effective at delivering any sort of horror.
+For the younger audience members, this movie could effectively serve as an intro into horror movies, as it very much had a horror vibe, but it will not really scare them.
+For the adults in the audience, these monsters were definitely not effective at delivering any real horror whatsoever.

 Pro: The Kids (+3pts)